Esmael-Pinho/first-milestone-project/README.md

 #### How to Fork

+Forks are used to propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
+By forking the GitHub Repository you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.
 To fork the DragonFly repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project,.
+2. Go to the repository for this project, [DragonFly Repository](https://github.com/Esmael-Pinho/first-milestone-project).
 3. Click the Fork button in the top right corner.
+4. You should now have a copy of the original repository in your GitHub account.

 #### How to Clone

 To clone the DragonFly repository:

 1. Log in (or sign up) to GitHub.
-2. Go to the repository for this project, .
+2. Go to the repository for this project, [DragonFly Repository](https://github.com/Esmael-Pinho/first-milestone-project).
 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.